Suriya-Nithyanandam/Naan-Mudhalvan-Project/README.md

 Purely Educational

- This is the repository to hold all the project documentations of Naan Mudhalvan Project.
+ This repository holds all the project documentations of Naan Mudhalvan Project.

  Project Title  -  Building a Website and Uploading the Website's sitemap to Google Search Console ...